 First of all, let’s try to understand how a VPN connection works, a crucial step in understanding all the benefits in store for you.

-The term VPN stands for Virtual Private Network.
-Basically is a series of computers networked together over the Internet.
+You may think of a VPN service as a series of computers networked together over the Internet.

-In brief, when you connect to the internet through a VPN, you bypass the server of your ISP (internet service provider).
-Instead, you connect through a different server that can be located in your country … or anywhere else in the world.
+In brief, when you connect to the internet through a VPN, you bypass the server of your ISP (Internet Service Provider).
+Instead, you connect through a different server provided by the Virtual Private Network provider that can be located in your country or anywhere else in the world.